azutoolkit/schema/README.md

 [![Build Status](https://travis-ci.org/eliasjpr/Schemas.svg?branch=master)](https://travis-ci.org/eliasjpr/Schemas)

 Schemas come to solve a simple problem.
-Sometimes we would like to have type-safe guarantee params when parsing HTTP parameters or Hash(String, String) for a request moreover; Schemas are to resolve precisely this problem with the added benefit of performing business rules validation to have the params adhere to a `"business schema"`.
+Sometimes we would like to have type-safe guarantee params when parsing HTTP parameters or Hash(String, String) for a request moreover; Schemas is to resolve precisely this problem with the added benefit of performing business rules validation to have the params adhere to a `"business schema."`

 Schemas are beneficial, in my opinion, ideal, for when defining API Requests, Web Forms, JSON, YAML.
-Schema-Validation Takes a different approach and focuses a lot on explicitness, clarity and precision of validation logic.
+Schema-Validation Takes a different approach and focuses a lot on explicitness, clarity, and precision of validation logic.
 It is designed to work with any data input, whether it’s a simple hash, an array or a complex object with deeply nested data.

-It is based on the idea that each validation is encapsulated by a simple, stateless predicate that receives some input and returns either true or false.
-Those predicates are encapsulated by rules which can be composed together using predicate logic.
-This means you can use the common logic operators to build up a validation schema.
+Each validation is encapsulated by a simple, stateless predicate that receives some input and returns either true or false.
+Those predicates are encapsulated by rules which can be composed together using predicate logic, meaning you can use the familiar logic operators to build up a validation schema.

 ## Installation